jason-greenberg/harebnb/README.md

 5. Implement a system for hosts to set house rules and for guests to confirm that they will abide by those rules before booking.

 ## Technical Implementation Details
-The project is a full-stack web application that allows users to search and book parking spots.
+The project is a full-stack web application that allows users to search and book vacation rental properties.
 The frontend of the app is built using React-Redux, and the backend is built using Node.js and Express.js.
-The app uses a PostgreSQL database to store information about spots, users, bookings, and reviews.
+The app uses a PostgreSQL database to store information about spots, users, bookings, reviews, and images.

 The app has a secure authentication system that uses JSON Web Tokens (JWTs) to authenticate users.
 When a user logs in or signs up, the server generates a JWT and sends it back to the client.
 The client then stores the JWT in a cookie and sends it back to the server with every subsequent request that requires authentication.
 The server verifies the JWT and allows the request to proceed if it is valid.

-One challenge we faced was efficiently querying the database to retrieve spots based on various filters and pagination options.
-To solve this, we used the findAll method of the Sequelize ORM, along with the where and limit options to filter and paginate the results.
-We also used the offset option to implement pagination by skipping a certain number of results based on the page number and page size.
+One challenge I faced was efficiently querying the database to retrieve spots based on various filters and pagination options.
+To solve this, I used the findAll method of the Sequelize ORM, along with the where and limit options to filter and paginate the results.Ialso used the offset option to implement pagination by skipping a certain number of results based on the page number and page size.

 Another challenge was implementing a robust booking system that allows users to book spots for specific dates and times.
-To solve this, we added a Booking model to the database and implemented routes and functions to create and cancel bookings.
-We also added validations to ensure that users can only book spots that are available for the specified dates and times.
+To solve this,Iadded a Booking model to the database and implemented routes and functions to create and cancel bookings.
+I also added validations to ensure that users can only book spots that are available for the specified dates and times.

 Here is a code snippet showing the implementation of the POST route that allows users to create bookings: